jordan-breton/it-journey-sources/docs/terms-and-conditions.md

 The IT Journey site aims to:

-Information sharing around IT in general and presenting myself to eventual clients/recruiters.
+Information sharing around IT in general and presenting myself to potential clients/recruiters.

 ## ARTICLE 3.
 CONTACT